-Our volunteer Stuart Barron visited Alan and Edith Pratt last year to record their memories.
+Our volunteer Stuart Barron visited Alan and Edith Pratt (nee Heseltine) last year to record their memories.
 Alan Pratt’s stories of dairying can be found here Oral History Recording: Alan Pratt.

 Edith was keen to talk about her grandfather Christopher along with other members of her family involved in dairying in the past.

 “I want t’talk about m’grandfather who I didn’t know, granddad Christopher Heseltine was born in 1882 at Swinacote [Farm], Thoralby.
 When he got married he moved to Hestholme Farm, West Burton.
 1920s, he moved to Heaning Farm at Thoralby. ”

 Edith Pratt, nee Heseltine (65), formerly of Studdah Farm, Bellerby

 In the following audio clip Edith describes finding her grandfather’s milk records from the 1930s which showed that he was supplying milk wholesale to United Dairies of Bayswater, London.
 The company was a great rival of Express Dairies apparently:

 Christopher’s milk went to London via Aysgarth Station, one of several stations on the Wensleydale line which transported milk up until 1932 when milk lorries took over (see The Wensleydale Railway by Christine Hallas (2004 4th ed) Great Northern Books Ltd for further details).

 Christopher died in 1946 and Edith’s father took over dairying at Heaning until 1956 when he managed to buy his own farmland at Aysgarth and build a bungalow for the family to move into.
 Edith remembers being made to walk all the way from Thoralby to her new home in Aysgarth aged three!